uhhhm/CS.11.05-Lab.5.1/README.md

 # CS.11.XX-Lab

-In this lab, a dataset that contains information about a country's food waste and poverty information is being read into various arrays as listed below:
+In this lab, a dataset that contains information about many countries food waste and poverty information is being read into various arrays as listed below:
 <pre>
 countries - An array containing the list of countries